Our Mission

 To provide free surgical, dental, rehabilitative, and nutritional care to impoverished children and young adults in countries throughout the underdeveloped world, and to establish sustainable centers of surgical care in the communities where we are privileged to serve.

-On behalf of every MMFC volunteer and staff member, and all the more the families that we are privileged to serve, THANK YOU.
+On behalf of every MMFC volunteer—and all the more from the destitute families that we together care for—THANK YOU.

 MMFC Nutrition Program